Let’s talk Indigenous Impact Assessment Co-Administration Agreements

 • Balancing human and non human needs

-by NicoleCorrado, 25 days ago
+by NicoleCorrado, over 1 year ago

 Currently, Indigenous communities have to get a lengthy and expensive Environmental Impact Assessment every time they put in a cell tower, or build basic infrastructure.
 These strict rules make it near impossible for anyone to get out of poverty.
 But on the other hand, there is a need for strict rules to our non human neighbours to protect it.